autonomouslogic/eve-ref/docs/src/api/industry-cost.md

 The API lives at `https://api.everef.net/v1/industry/cost` and accepts only GET requests.

 * For manufacture, supply the `product_id` parameter of an item.
-* For manufacture of items which require an invented blueprint, the invention will be automatically calculated as well.
+* For manufacture of items which require an invented blueprint, the invention will be automatically calculated.
-* For invention, supply the `product_id` parameter of the blueprint to be invented.
+* For invention only, supply the `product_id` parameter of the blueprint to be invented.
 * For manufacture and invention of something which can come from multiple blueprints, set the `blueprint_id` as the source blueprint type ID.
+* To calculate all activities on a specific blueprint, set `blueprint_id`.

 See the spec for full details.